Whoops, you've been fooled with one of our April Fool's products.Continue Shopping

 Now people often think that wedding registries laden with wedding gifts for you to select from is a recent thing, but that’s not actually the case.
 Macy’s in America were the first to introduce the concept of the wedding registry for wedding presents in 1924.
 And surprise, surprise, the other major department stores quickly followed suit.
 Well-done Macy’s marketing department.

 The most common wedding gifts were wedding presents of crystal, say a vase, silver, with cutlery sets being a big favourite and china.
 Of course the wedding china was considered so precious that it was brought out for only the most special of occasions, and so hardly saw the light of day.
-These days, couples ask for must more useful and fun gifts.
+These days, couples ask for much more useful and fun gifts.

 History tells us the origins of wedding gift ideas began with the notion of a bride price or dowry that was paid to the bride’s family.
 The first recorded dowry being in 3000 BC.
 I’m sure modern families would say their daughter’s priceless, and no dowry could suffice.